 In 2008, for example, the Endowment helped support a task force to research and study ways to improve public health by focusing on prevention.
 Led by the North Carolina Institute of Medicine, the task force examined underlying causes of death and morbidity, looked at systemic health disparities in the state, and recommended dozens of prevention strategies to address root causes of poor health.

-Based on the findings, the North Carolina Division of Public Health produced Healthy North Carolina 2020, a list of 13 key prevention focus areas for the state, supported by 40 targeted and measurable objectives.
+Based on the findings, the North Carolina Division of Public Health produced Healthy North Carolina 2020, a list of 13 key prevention focus areas for the state.
+They include promotion of healthy eating, physical activity, prevention of obesity and education about chronic diseases.

 In South Carolina, the Endowment has supported Alliance for a Healthier SC, a coalition of more than 50 executive leaders from diverse organizations working together to ensure that all people in the state have the opportunity to have healthier bodies, minds and communities.